Quetzal-framework/quetzal-CoaTL/docs/4-tutorials.md

 ---

 [//]: # (----------------------------------------------------------------------)
-@page spatial_graphs_information Embedding information along Vertices and Edges
+@page spatial_graph_information Embedding information along Vertices and Edges
 @tableofcontents

 The focal point of the provided code snippet revolves around the process of constructing a spatial graph from raster data.
 This spatial graph serves as a powerful tool for visualizing and analyzing spatial relationships and patterns present within the underlying geographic data.